sansarip/owlbear/docs/index.md

 ## How does it work?

 Owlbear uses a mixture of ClojureScipt, TypeScript, and WebAssembly (thanks to [Tree-sitter](https://tree-sitter.github.io/tree-sitter/)) to parse and edit code.
 Everything Owlbear does is client-side, meaning none of your data leaves your machine when using Owlbear, and Owlbear works totally fine offline.
-All of the code is available on [Github](https://github.com/sansarip/owlbear).
+All of Owlbear's code is available on [Github](https://github.com/sansarip/owlbear).

 <br>